To navigate the Prospect Hill pages, use the menu dropdown at the top of each page

 The Moore's owned Ak-Sar-Ben Kennels here in Omaha, and besides the Pekinese on their markers, they bred AKC Boston Terriers, English Toy Spaniels, and other breeds.
 They also showed the dogs in dog shows, taking home quite a few ribbons.
 Sun-Yat-Sen must have been Caroline's favorite.
 The dog won the champion of all classes in the 1924 Omaha dog show.
 The Omaha World Herald reported that she turned down an offer of $1,000 for the dog after the show.

-As you can see, the picture on the left has been vandalized, but the dog is still partially visible.
+As you can see, the picture on the bottom has been vandalized, but the dog is still partially visible.
 This is really a very charming monument; the granite glows a warm, dark bronze in the sun and it has a personal and endearing quality to it.
 The pictures of champion “Ak-Sar-Ben Little Man” and “Ak-Sar-Ben Sun-Yat-Sen” are still very clear, despite the vandalism on "Little Man's."

 Sun-Yat-Sen died in 1928 at age six, and was laid to rest in a white cement casket lined with silk.
 Mrs. Moore kept the casket and the deceased dog at her house, 2225 Lake Street here in Omaha, for almost a week, which borders on insanity in my opinion, or at least obsession.
 The Humane Society came to pick up the dog and bury it, finally.
 I love my own dogs, but keeping them around the house when they're deceased is not something I would even consider.
 The Moore's house is long gone, since so much of that area has been raized and rebuilt.